 Set up the prismatic compass with tripod stand by arranging a ball and socket to carry spindle and then screw the compass over the station point to adjust centring, levelling and focusing of the prism.

-To take accurate readings of the bearing of a survey line, Prismatic compass is adjusted over the station in two categories.
+To take an accurate reading of the bearings of a survey line, the prismatic compass is adjusted over the station in two categories.
 They are:

 a.
 Temporary adjustment

 a.
 Temporary adjustment: